CoinFabrik/scout-soroban/docs/docs/soroban-examples.md

 sidebar_position: 9
 ---

-# Soroban Smart Contracts Examples
+# Scout Soroban Smart Contracts Examples

 In the context of Scout's development, we engaged developers without Soroban experience to create a series of smart contracts within tight time constraints, encouraging them to introduce errors.